wodowiesel/SDRFunk/README.md

 Permissions: Can be managed in the Details

-You can use _locals if you want, just remove the x in folder name.
+You can use _locals if you want, just remove the x in folder name (english/german).

 JavaScript must be activated in your browser!